0757

 Back at the bar, the handsome, white jacketed, slightly craggy bartender is chatting and gesturing to Paulistan regulars in Portuguese, Spanish, English and Italian...
 It's his friendly , highly personal exchange that also reveals a pair of Brazil's secret weapons in its arsenal of boom economy assets - warmth and multilingulism.

-Leading gold and platinum mines stopped production Friday as the South African government declared a national electricity emergency in the face of power outages have caused chaos and threatened to choke economic growth.
+CAPE TOWNLeading gold and platinum mines stopped production Friday as the South African government declared a national electricity emergency in the face of power outages have caused chaos and threatened to choke economic growth.
 The government said there was no forseeable end to the electricity shortages.
 The mines were shut so that workes would not be trapped underground.
+NEW YORK

 The art market and the broader economy dramatically diverged this week.
 As the world bourses nose-dived, auctions in unrelated areas of the art market demonstrated that art buyers are as bullish as ever.